JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

 The list of country names works, but it's not visually appealing.
 You can improve it by replacing the names with images of national flags.

-Compose Multiplatform provides a library for accessing resources in a common way across all platforms.
-The Kotlin Multiplatform wizard has already added and configured this library, so you don't need to modify the build file to start loading resources.
+Compose Multiplatform provides a library for accessing resources through common code across all platforms.
+The Kotlin Multiplatform wizard has already added and configured this library, so you can start loading resources without having to modify the build file.

 To support images in your project, you'll need to download image files, store them in the correct directory, and add code to load and display them: